Want to know more about Polish Food and Cuisine? Here are 21 Traditional dishes from Poland that you should try while visiting!

 This stew is made from various cuts, cabbage, sauerkraut, sausage, honey, mushrooms and pureed or whole tomatoes.
 It often comes with some rye bread on the side or mashed potatoes.

-One can’t travel to Poland without eating some pierogi, that would be a shame since they’re served almost everywhere.
+When it comes to Polish food, you really can’t travel to Poland without eating some pierogi, that would be a shame since they’re served almost everywhere.
 Pierogis can come in different variations, so make sure to try different types.

 Pierogi are basically Polish dumplings that can be filled with just about anything.
-Most common fillings include meat, cottage cheese, sauerkraut, seasonal fruits, buckwheat and much more.
+Most common fillings include meat, cottage cheese, sauerkraut, seasonal fruits, buckwheat, and much more.

 If you want to try a traditional soup from Poland, then Rosół might be the best choice.